ahlec/Phil/README.md

 # PhilTheYeti

-Phil is a Node.js Disord bot who was designed specific for the [Official HiJack Server](https://discordapp.com/invite/3RZVTAj).
+Phil is a TypeScript/Node.js Discord bot designed specifically for the [Official HiJack Server](https://discordapp.com/invite/3RZVTAj).
 Originally, the bot started out with two purposes:

 1. Reduce the number of bots that we were using for one-off purposes (having a bot on the server just to get a single function from them);
 2. Manage the daily writing prompts, both allowing users to suggest new prompts and then posting the prompt for the day automatically.

 Over time, Phil's functionality and usefulness began to grow and he's been given more and more duties on the server.

-Phil also served as a useful reentry point to working with Javascript.
-It's been a number of years since I've worked on a large Javascript project, and I've never really worked with Node.js before, so Phil was a great learning project for figuring out how to structure a Node.js project, how to run a Node.js project and deploy one, and then how to work with the latest in ECMAScript 7.
+Phil also served as a useful reentry point to working with JavaScript.
+It's been a number of years since I've worked on a large JavaScript project, and I'd never really worked with Node.js before, so Phil was a great learning project for figuring out how to structure a Node.js project, how to run a Node.js project, how to deploy one, and then how to work with the latest in ECMAScript 7.
+Over the various versions, I've used Phil as a vehicle to expand and update my knowledge of JavaScript, introducing for the first time (to me) such new tools as: await/async, TypeScript, and npm.

 ## Running

 Phil is designed to be run/hosted on [Heroku](https://heroku.com).
-Running him locally is also definitely possible as part of the [Heroku Toolbelt](https://toolbelt.heroku.com/).
-There are a couple of dependencies that you'll need to run him, but they're all pretty standard run-of-the-mill.
+Running him locally is also possible as part of the [Heroku Toolbelt](https://toolbelt.heroku.com/).
+There are a couple of dependencies you'll need to manually secure in order to run him, but they're all pretty standard run-of-the-mill.

 * Node.js
 * Heroku
 * npm
 * Postgres

-Installing all of the necessary packages to run phil is as simple as just running `npm install`.
+All of his other dependencies are secured through npm and can be done by running `npm install`.

 To set up the database, you'll want to create a new table in Postgres and then run all of the .sql files that are in the database/ directory in order.
 It's not too difficult, and each subsequent file is meant as a patch against the base one.
 Pretty straightforward.

 Lastly, if you're going to run locally (or remotely) you'll need to set up your environment variables using various IDs from Discord.
 You can't run Phil without having all of the environment variables declared.
-You can check all of them in `phil/environment_manager.js` in the function `_assertEnvironmentVariables`.
-It's pretty inflexible because we've got a known exclusive end user for Phil.
-If Phil were ever meant to be a reusable bot (which maybe one day, who knows), the environment variables will change at that time.
+The file `.env.template` provides all of the environment variables that you'll need to provide in order for Phil to start up.

 You'll need to register a bot account for Discord.
 That's pretty simple and can be done [here](https://discordapp.com/developers/applications/me).
 You'll also need a Heroku account.
 A free one is more than enough, though I'd recommend putting in your credit card information.
 Phil will never require services that will charge you any money, and Heroku definitely seems to be on the up-and-up about it.
 The only reason I suggest registering your credit card is it'll massively bump the number of hours that your account can have stuff hosted to 1,000 hours per month, which 31 days * 24 hours/day = 744 hours per month (744 < 1000, usually), which guarantees you that Phil will never go down partway through the month.